 MercyCare covers a small area and offers only one plan, which may appeal to those who like a local company and prefer to keep things simple when selecting coverage.
 Certainly, the one plan they offer has very good coverage.
-We can’t, however, offer any information as to how their rates compare to other companies, and with limited information on the company it’s difficult to make a solid recommendation.
-Those for whom plan selection and rates are top considerations will likely want to look elsewhere.
+We cannot, however, offer further information as to how their rates compare to other companies, and with limited information on the company, it is difficult to make a solid recommendation.
+Those for whom plan selection and rates are top considerations will likely want to consider other options.

 For a list of companies that we recommend, visit our Best Insurance Companies page.